Insider Tips From Local Experts

 Scottsdale Waterfront

-Located in downtown Scottsdale bordering Scottsdale Fashion Square, the Scottsdale Waterfront has a couple of grassy spots to unfurl your blanket and roll out the picnic basket as well as a few comfy benches.
+Located in Old Town Scottsdale bordering Scottsdale Fashion Square, the Scottsdale Waterfront has a couple of grassy spots to unfurl your blanket and roll out the picnic basket as well as a few comfy benches.
 Enjoy the calm water edged by towering palm trees and flowering bushes, public art installations and the occasional flock of ducks.

 Scottsdale Civic Center